ecm4u/alfresco-shell-tools/README.md

     ./alfSearch.sh 'TYPE:myns:mydoctype' | wc -l
        --> prints the number of documents of type myns:mydoctype

   side note about the Alfresco search and the implications of the various implementations

     If Alfresco uses the LUCENE search backend, the result list will not be stable.
 This is due to internal performance optimizations done by Alfresco and depends on cache filling levels and system load.
 As a result the search will return more results on subsequence executions.

-    If Alfresco is configured to use the SOLR search backend, the result list will be 'eventual consistent' This simple means, the Alfresco content is indexed by a background job in an asynchronous manner and and therefore will not contain all content at any point in time.
+    If Alfresco is configured to use the SOLR search backend, the result list will be 'eventual consistent'.
+This simple means, the Alfresco content is indexed by a background job in an asynchronous manner and and therefore will not contain all content at any point in time.
 However, the result list is stable, taking into account what is indexed so far.

   the alfresco shell tools are created by
     lothar.maerkle@ecm4u.de - http://www.ecm4u.de - http://www.ecm-market.de